as

 - unify send, receive, parsing, and assertion workflows in one API

-This page gives you a neutral decision framework so you can compare MailSlurp with Mailinator, Mailosaur, Mailtrap, Testmail, and similar tools.
+This page gives you a MailSlurp-first decision framework so you can compare MailSlurp with narrower tools such as Mailinator, Mailosaur, Mailtrap, Testmail, and similar services.

 Comparison baseline (what actually matters)